hkailahi/client-server-hangman/README.md

         $ mvn clean package
       ```

-    - This is build and install libraries + dependecies for BOTH the frontend and the backend
+    - This will build and install the libraries + dependecies for BOTH the frontend and the backend
     - NOTE: It may take a while the first time
 - Start the server
-    - In separate terminal, run the following and keep active until finished.
+    - In separate terminal, run the following and keep active until finished playing the game.
+        -  You can quit by entering Control-C.

     ```bash
     $ java -jar target/hangman-app-0.0.1-SNAPSHOT.jar
     ```
     - This will launch the web server (Tomcat).
 - Start the client
-    - In separate terminal, run the following and keep active until finished.
+    - In separate terminal, run the following and keep active until finished playing the game.
+        -  You can quit by entering Control-C

     ```
       $ npm start